my-yangj/freeipa-local-prov/README.md

 2. compute node setup,
   - docker/podman install w/ nfs volume
   - nextflow
-    local job is dispatched with nextflow pipeline (could use podman rootless) on the node
+    local job is dispatched with nextflow pipeline (could use podman rootless) on the node. (or docker swarm to the cluster directly?)
   - compute nodes take workload from jenkins

 3. work flow